 NC School Report Card

 For the 2018-19 school year we received an overall Performance Grade of C and a Performance Score of 68, an 11-point improvement from the prior year and only two points away from a Performance Grade of B. We also exceeded our academic growth with an outstanding 90.7!

 You can see all of our School Report Cards including our most current year.
 NC SCHOOL REPORT CARD

 Nc DPI has provided a video for families to explain classroom assessments - what they are, the different types of assessments and why they are used.

 Parents Right to Know

 Parents are provided with the Right to Request to be provided with information regarding any state or local educational agency’s policy regarding student participation in any assessments mandated by the state or local educational agency.
-For additional information please contact the CIS Principal, Karen Young, or the CIS Accountability Coordinator, Sarah P. Grafton.
+For additional information please contact the CIS Principal, and CIS Accountability Coordinator, Sarah P. Grafton.

 Read to Achieve

 The goal of the State is to ensure that every child read at or above grade level by the end of third grade.
 Under North Carolina’s Read to Achieve legislative initiative, a part of the Excellent Public Schools Act, third-grade students who are not reading at grade level by the end of third grade will receive special help, including summer reading camp and other interventions to make sure that they can read well enough to be able to do fourth-grade work.